DataDog/hiring-engineers/answers.md

 >Is there anything creative you would use Datadog for?

 Electricity is a very interesting energy since it can't be stored easily.
-Of course battery exist, but there is no solution viable [yet](https://techcrunch.com/2017/11/23/tesla-completes-the-worlds-largest-battery-for-australian-wind-farm/) for a macro size like a country.
-A direct consequence to this is that at any moment, any time, the production of electricity has to exactly fit the consumption.
+Of course batteries exist, but there is no viable solution [yet](https://techcrunch.com/2017/11/23/tesla-completes-the-worlds-largest-battery-for-australian-wind-farm/) for a macro size like a country.
+Hence a direct consequence is that the production of electricity has to exactly fit the consumption any moment and any time.
 If not, the whole electricty grid can be instable and collapse.

-Having the right electric supply according to the demand is challenging since the electric supply are heterogeneous :
+Having the right electric supply according to the demand is a challenge since the electric supply are heterogeneous :
-- Nuclear power is very powerfull, cheap, but has alot of inertia (we cannot start a power plant in 2min, not even in 2 days) and have pollution concern
+- Nuclear power is very powerfull and cheap, but has a lot of inertia (we cannot start a power plant in 2min, not even in 2 days)
-- Renewable energy are clean but unpredictable (what can we do if we need electricity and there is no wind and no sun?)
+- Renewable energy is clean but unpredictable (what can we do if we need electricity and there is no wind and no sun?)
-- Coal, oil, gas plant are not clean power, expensive, but fast to deploy
+- Coal, oil, gas plant are fast to deploy, but expensive and create pollutions.
-- Hydro energy is fast, clean and can [store energy in potential energy form](https://en.wikipedia.org/wiki/Pumped-storage_hydroelectricity).
-But are scarce.
+- Hydro energy is fast, clean and [able to store energy in potential energy form](https://en.wikipedia.org/wiki/Pumped-storage_hydroelectricity).
+But hydroelectric plants are scarce.

-To understand better the issue bring by the lack of electricity storage, we can use Datadog to graph the real time production of electricity in France by type.
+To understand better the issue brings by the lack of electricity storage, we can use Datadog to graph real time production of electricity in France by type.

 ## Machine

-Since a vagrant VM on my Macbook stop sending data when my computer is on sleeping mode, I decided to continue this exercice with a VM set up on AWS.
+Since the vagrant VM on my Macbook stops sending data when my computer is on sleeping mode, I decided to continue this exercice with a VM set up on AWS.

 ## Data source

-I help myself with [this project](https://github.com/tmrowco/electricitymap) to get data.
+I helped myself with [this project](https://github.com/tmrowco/electricitymap) to get data.
-I created therefore an agent check elec-france :
+Therefore I created an Agent Check elec-france :
 '/etc/dd-agent/conf.d/elec-france.yaml'
 ```
 init_config: